FilterList/TwitchFleshTuberFilterForVTuberTag/README.md

 ##
 My definition of a VTuber is defined as:
-> ***Primarily*** of streams/vods/content are in relation/protraying a PNG, live2D or 3D model of a character.
+> ***Primarily*** of streams/vods/content are in some relation to protraying a PNG, live2D or 3D model of a character/identity.
-> Simply putting up a model next to a FleshCam with no significance does not constitute as one.
+> Simply putting up a model or image up with no significance or just for the sake of of it does not constitute as one.

 ##